aojea/k8s-aws-ipv6/README.md

   imagefs.available: "0%"
 ```

 init the control-plane nodes with kubeadm:

 ```sh
 /usr/bin/kubeadm init --config /opt/kubeadm.yaml --ignore-preflight-errors=all -v7
 ```

-Use the following Kubeadm configuration for the control plane node
+Use the following Kubeadm configuration for the worker nodes:

 ```yaml
 ---